AreaEffectCloud/SittingStairs/README.md

 # SittingStairs:chair:
-### You can sit on the stairs in your own edited [:memo:resources/stairs.yml](https://github.com/AreaEffectCloud/SittingStairs/blob/master/src/main/resources/stairs.yml) file
+### You can sit on the stairs in your edited [:memo:resources/stairs.yml](https://github.com/AreaEffectCloud/SittingStairs/blob/master/src/main/resources/stairs.yml) file when you right clicked on them.

 ## How to edit stairs.yml
 ### Example: